metoppv/improver/doc/source/extended_documentation/precipitation_type/precipitation_duration.rst

 - realizations = 50
 - times = 8 x 3-hour periods to construct a 24-hour target.
-- rate / accumulation thresholds = 3
+- number of combined rate and accumulation thresholds = 3
-- y/x = 1000
+- y and x = 1000

 means we are combining and collapsing two cubes of shape (50, 8, 3, 1000, 1000).